Nexenta OS: Development

 Since Nexenta OS does not use the Linux kernel, and Sun only recently began releasing the code of their Solaris operating system as free and open source software, it supports less diverse hardware than other Debian variants.

-The Nexenta OS team has decided to focus on a minimal OpenSolaris effort called the Nexenta Core Platform (NCP) which forms the basis of the NexentaStor NAS storage solution.
+The Nexenta OS team decided to focus on a minimal OpenSolaris effort called the Nexenta Core Platform (NCP) which forms the basis of the NexentaStor NAS storage solution.
 Version 1.0 of Nexenta Core Platform was released on February 10, 2008.

 Nexenta Core Platform was the first operating system to combine the OpenSolaris kernel with GNU userland tools.
 It aimed to bring technologies such as ZFS and Zones to the GNU/Debian community.
 An additional purpose of the OS was to provide a kernel allowing proprietary closed source hardware drivers to be produced for inclusion in an open source operating system.